-Principal Revenue Agent, testified on behalf of the Division.
-He testified that 2017 income tax returns were due on April 17, 2018.
-He testified that the Division received the Taxpayer's 2017 return on December 24, 2020.
-He testified that there is a two (2) year period and a three (3) year period under R.I.
-Gen. Laws § 44-30-87 that provides for time to request a refund, and the Taxpayer did not fall under either time period to request a refund.
+Principal Tax Auditor, testified on behalf of the Division.
+He testified that the Division received the Taxpayer's nonresident 2017 income tax return on June 7, 2021.
+Division's Exhibit One (1).
+He testified that the Taxpayer's 2017 return was due on April 17, 2018.
+He testified the Taxpayer's 2017 return was statutorily out of time for the Taxpayer to receive a refund of her overpayment of tax.
+He testified that the Taxpayer was notified of the denial of her tax refund request.
+Division's Exhibit Three (3) (notice of denial of refund request dated July 14, 2021).
+He testified that there is a two (2) year and a three (3) year period under R.I.
+Gen. Laws § 44-30-87 that provides for time to request a refund, and the Taxpayer did not fall under either time period.